SShang93/PMC-UI/README.md

 ##### Typogoraphy
 - The 'sansation' font (primary font) is used only for the heading on website pages, and 'atkinson-hyperlegible-mono'(secondary font) is used for the main content in the div elements.
 It keeps the site looking proffesional and making the desing of the website consistent
 ##### Imagery
--The background image makes sure the user knows the webiste is construction related, also it helps with the design and the constrasting colours used.
+- The background image makes sure the user knows the webiste is construction related, also it helps with the design and the constrasting colours used.

+##### Wireframes

+### Features
+---

+- The website is responsive on all devices
+- There elements within the website that will need the user to interact with